kruus/gen-dnn/src/cpu/ve/README.md

 batch_normalization stuff is 10x to 200x faster (avg 38x speedup on benchdnn)
 bnorm WIP (need to consider how to handle mdw::off_v_vec "officially")
 	lrn did this, so possibly more speedups for bnorm
+	TODO: int8 on VE (for workspace) is unvectorizable.
+Is bitmap vectorized? caveat - std::vector<bool> has weak threading guarantees.

 eltwise_generic also need 'off_l_vec' optimization